 - Call for help or install your spare tire before continuing on your way.

 With so many safety procedures in place to prevent tire blowouts from causing accidents, it is important to take a closer look at what may have caused your accident.
 In many cases, it is not your fault, but the fault of the tire designer or manufacturer that resulted in the blowout.
-In these instances, working with an injury attorney can help hold these companies accountable for any injures you have suffered as a result of their negligence.
+In these instances, working with an injury attorney can help hold these companies accountable for any injuries you have suffered as a result of their negligence.